 Almost 65?
 Reaching this milestone birthday might have you thinking about one major decision – enrolling in Medicare.
 Don’t go filling out that application on the government website just yet.
 Here are five things that you should consider before you join Medicare.

-#1) Get Started Early!
+#1 Get Started Early!

 Just as with any government program, you’ll want to start the process of applying for Medicare benefits early.
 You can apply for Medicare online if you are within 3 months of turning age 65.
 This enrollment window continues until 3 months after your 65th birthday.
 If you are retiring at 65, you will probably already be investigating Medicare along with your Social Security benefits.
 If your retirement age is 66 or 67, however, you might not be aware that you can still apply for Medicare at age 65.
 Make sure that you gather the information you need about Medicare beforehand so that you can take action as soon as your enrollment period starts.
 A great way to get started is by joining our Free Medicare Webinars that are designed to help make learning the basics easy for those who are new to Medicare.

 Just because you are almost 65 does not mean that you will retire soon.
 Increasingly, people are working past age 65.
 If you plan to continue working, you can still apply for Medicare Part A three months before your 65th birthday.
 Medicare Part A is hospital insurance that is offered to everyone with no premium, provided that you have worked and paid taxes for a certain period of time.
 What you will want to consider, however, is whether or not you will need to sign up for Medicare Part B, which covers doctors’ visits and other outpatient services for a premium.

-#3) Medicare Enrollment is Not Automatic
+#3 Medicare Enrollment is Not Always Automatic

-#4) Check Out Your Coverage Options
+#4 Weigh Your Coverage Options

 Medicare Parts A and B don’t cover all the health expenses you might encounter.
 You can stick with Original Medicare and take your chances on the extra expenses, or you can purchase additional plans to fill in the gap.
 Medicare refers to these types of plans as Medicare Part C. There are a couple of options to consider:

-- Medicare Supplement – A Medicare supplement plan, also called Medigap, covers the portion of health care expenses that original Medicare does not.
+A Medicare supplement plan, also called Medigap, covers the portion of health care expenses that original Medicare does not.
 To get a Medicare supplement, you must already have enrolled in Medicare Parts A and B.

 When you enroll in this type of plan, an insurance company manages your Medicare to help keep costs down.
 You must enroll in Medicare Parts A and B to be eligible for an advantage plan.
 Many insurance companies also offer prescription drug coverage through advantage plans.

-- Level of Coverage
+Price Level of Coverage

 Network of Providers (is your doctor in your network?)

-Extras, such as Dental Insurance or Reimbursement for Health Club Memberships
+Extras, such as Dental Insurance or Reimbursement for Health Club Memberships.